lbiemans/AzureDevOps_k8s_Agent/README.md

 You should now have an image that's capable of running the agent.
 Let's go forward to the k8s part.<br />

-- Login to one of your k8s nodes and create a k8s secret, for this how-to I'll use the Default namespace<br />
+- Login to one of your k8s nodes and create a k8s secret, for this how-to I'll use the Default namespace:<br />
 kubectl create secret generic azdevops   --from-literal=AZP_URL=https://dev.azure.com/MyCompany   --from-literal=AZP_TOKEN=<YOUR_PAT>   --from-literal=AZP_POOL=<POOL_NAME>

 - Create the ReplicationController:<br />